rakesh4407/student-intelligence-ai/README.md

 # SparkAI – Student Performance Prediction and Recommendation System

-SparkAI is a full-stack AI-powered web application designed to predict student academic performance and provide personalized recommendations.
-The system leverages Machine Learning techniques to identify at-risk students and assist teachers, students, and administrators with data-driven insights.
+SparkAI is a full-stack, AI-powered web application designed to predict student academic performance and provide personalized recommendations.
+The system uses Machine Learning techniques to identify at-risk students and support teachers, students, and administrators with data-driven insights.

-This project is developed as a **2nd Year Engineering Project** and follows both **academic (IEEE)** and **industry-level** standards.
+This project is developed as a **2nd Year Engineering / BCA (AI & DS) Minor Project** and follows  **industry-level** standards.

 ---